stueyG1t/CMALT-Stuart/index.md

 ### Description

-## Core Area 1c: Supporting the Deployment of Learning Technologies

 At the University of Greenwich, I play a central role in supporting the deployment of learning technologies for both students and staff.
 This includes not only implementing tools such as SCORM packages, LinkedIn Learning, and Microsoft Copilot, but also designing and refining systems that address institutional gaps – most notably the Digital Backpack.

 The Digital Backpack was developed in response to a significant shortfall in how digital skills were assessed and supported for students entering the university.
 While Greenwich had previously subscribed to the Jisc Digital Capabilities Tool, its use was not embedded in a strategic or inclusive way.
 It also carried assumptions about user competence that made it difficult for students with limited digital experience to engage effectively.